-At the grid level, advanced power control and communication networks are enabling Virtual Power Plants ("VPP's"), grid services and power grid efficiency, for utility companies.
-Once deployed, energy storage solutions will provide a wide range of services to utilities, as well as the electricity markets, improving its return on investment by stacking both revenue and cost savings streams.
-Aggregating fleets of distributed energy storage devices enable deployed systems to deliver low-cost grid services, at the same time as delivering electricity cost savings to consumers.
-Fleet aggregated solutions, at the home or commercial unit, allow for increased energy and more responsive energy usage, thus enabling utilities to add capacity, without the traditional capital-intensive projects of adding production and transmission.
-The aggregated fleet is always an environmentally friendly way of utilizing assets, at the point of consumption, with green solar solutions.
+At the grid level, advanced power control and communication networks are enabling Virtual Power Plants ("VPP's"), grid services and power grid efficiency.
+Once deployed, energy storage solutions ("ESS") will provide a wide range of services to stakeholders including utilities and consumers, as well as the electricity markets, improving its return on investment by stacking both revenue and cost savings streams.
+Aggregating fleets of distributed ESS units enable deployed systems to deliver low-cost grid services and infrastructure, at the same time as delivering electricity cost savings to consumers.
+Fleet aggregated solutions, at the home or commercial unit, allow for increased energy and more efficient energy usage, thus enabling utilities to add capacity, without the traditional capital-intensive, long duration, projects of adding production and transmission.
+The aggregated fleet is always an environmentally friendly way of utilizing assets, at the point of consumption, with renewable solutions.